heavyind/vue-trans/README.md

 ## Warning

-This package is very alpha.
-It works, and it's fun to play with, but it needs documentation and testing.
+This project works, and it's fun to play with, but it needs documentation and testing.
 Use at your own risk.

 ## Why?